Our Men’s Groups

 • For questions and registration: kobi@embodiedmindnyc.com

-Kobi (that’s me) currently runs two virtual men’s therapy groups at Embodied Mind and specializes in men’s issues.
-I’m present for every men’s group session, and help guide the conversation or point out group dynamics when necessary.
-As a therapist, I’m interested in the narratives contemporary culture tells men, and the ways in which men both internalize and reject those messages.
-I often witnesses the novel ways in which men adapt (and often struggle) to live authentically, compassionately, and without shame.
-Don’t hesitate to get in touch.
+Kobi Bordoley and Dan Chen collectively run three virtual men’s therapy groups at Embodied Mind and specializes in men’s issues.
+Kobi (right) facilitates all three men’s groups, and co-facilitates one with Dan (right, below).
+As therapists, they are interested in the narratives contemporary culture tells men, and the ways in which men both internalize and reject those messages.
+They often witnesses the novel ways in which men adapt (and often struggle) to live authentically, compassionately, and without shame.
+As facilitators, Kobi and Dan make sure to set the guidelines for the group, attend every session, and offer insights on the group process as it happens in real time.
+Kobi and Dan strive to create safe places for men to explore their internal worlds, and offer caring challenge and observations to the group as well.

 Men sitting around a campfire speaking to each other in a group therapy setting